DocsPlatformWebhooks

 });

-The return value of your handler is sent back as the HTTP response to the calling service.
+The return value of your handler is sent back as the HTTP response to the external service.

 For production webhooks (Stripe, GitHub, etc.), verify the signature using rawBody: